You can bring new life to the interior of your home just by adding a new coat of paint to the trim and baseboards.

 Just choose the color that provides consistency and appealing looks.

-If you want to create a contrasted look, for example, you can choose a baseboard trim paint color that is several shades darker than your wall paint.
+For example, if you want to create a contrasted look, you can choose a baseboard trim paint color that is several shades darker than your wall paint.

 This will create a sense of depth in your room.